Women-only passenger car

-Women-only passenger cars are railway or subway cars intended for women only.
-They are a result of sexual segregation in some societies, often resulting from attempts to reduce sexual harassment and assault such as groping.
+Women-only passenger cars are railway or subway cars designated for women and girls only, typically with the intention of reducing male-on-female sexual harassment and assault such as groping.

 Africa

 Egypt

 On all Cairo Metro trains, the middle two cars (4th and 5th) and the foremost car in all Alexandrian trams are reserved for women (the 5th car in the Cairo Metro becomes mixed use after 21:00).
 These cars are used as an option for women who do not wish to ride with men in the same car; however, women can still ride other cars freely.
 This policy was introduced for protection of women from sexual harassment by men.